Tayyab9919/Image-Annotation/README.md

 - Vehicle Detection

 ## Note
-All annotations are manually created following proper guidelines.
+All annotations are manually created.